lcs-rgordon/ConceptReview/README.md

 This project contains example apps that take their primary input from a variety of sources.

-Be sure to review the `README` files within each project for a guided summary.

-## Input Mode
+## Input Modes

 ### User Action

 *Noughts and Crosses*, also known as "x's and o's", generates data entirely from [user actions that trigger events](x-source-tag://user_action).

-When a [winning condition is detected](x-source-tag://winning_condition) – three of the same sign in a row, column, or diagonal – the game is won.
+Sequence and selection statements are used to detect a [winning condition](x-source-tag://winning_condition) – three of the same symbol in a row, column, or diagonal.
 If nine turns occur and neither player's moves triggers a winning condition, a draw is obtained.

-Abstraction is used through the `TileView` structure – this helps to manage complexity as the same code would otherwise be completely repeated nine times within `GameBoardView`.

-Instead, the logic for a tile is defined once and simply called nine times from [`GameBoardView`](x-source-tag://game_board).
-Overall project code length is significantly reduced as a result.
+Abstraction is used through the [`TileView` structure](x-source-tag://tile_view) – this helps to manage complexity as the same logic would otherwise be completely repeated nine times within `GameBoardView`.
+Instead, the logic for a tile is *defined* once and simply *called* nine times from [`GameBoardView`](x-source-tag://game_board).
+As a result, overall project code length is significantly reduced.

 A list is used to store a history of results when the game is played.

-Sequence and selection are employed to check for winning conditions.